sh3lk/mx/website/blog/quick_intro.md

 failure points, greater latency, and an inherently more difficult application to develop, deploy, and manage.

->With Service Weaver, you are encouraged to split the application into as many
+>With MX, you are encouraged to split the application into as many
 >components as desired.
 During deployment, you easily configure which components
 >run together in the same microservice and which run in separate microservices.